We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 In regards to computer science, any modern-day investigation, especially those that the FBI is involved in, requires analyzing massive amounts of data.
 This level of analysis can only be performed by powerful information technology systems.

-Keep in mind, popular culture has tended to glamorize the FBI.
+Keep in mind, that popular culture has tended to glamorize the FBI.
 While agents do carry firearms and serve to uphold federal laws, most agents do not spend their days running through the streets with guns drawn.
 The days may be long, the work challenging, but the demands are much more mental than they are physical.
 Certainly, there are Special Agents who serve in the very physical branches of the Bureau, but most Special Agents spend more time with a mouse in their hands than they do a gun.

 How To Go About Applying

 Applying for a job within the FBI is actually quite simple all that you need to do to get the ball rolling is to visit the FBI Jobs website and fill out a preliminary application.
-After this and initial screening, you may be asked to fill out a more comprehensive application and written test and may be asked to come in for an actual interview.
+After this initial screening, you may be asked to fill out a more comprehensive application and written test and may be asked to come in for an actual interview.

 For other types of jobs, you can visit USAjobs.gov to search for all open positions.
 On this site, the FBI lists all of the application requirements and on this site, you can create a resume and submit it when applying.
 If the FBI is interested, they will contact you by phone to set up an interview.